meiyi1986/vuw-ecco/content/authors/jordan-maclachlan/_index.md

   - Grad Students
 ---

-Jordan MacLachlan is supervised by A/Prof. Yi Mei (Primary supervisor), Prof. Mengjie Zhang and Dr. Fangfang.
+Jordan MacLachlan is supervised by A/Prof. Yi Mei (Primary supervisor), Prof. Mengjie Zhang and Dr. Fangfang Zhang.